 mechanics of inelastic materials and structures, with special attention

 to the objective description of highly localized deformation modes such

 as cracks or shear bands.
-It is organized as one of the
+It was organized as one of the RILEM

 Introduction: notation, fundamentals of

-algebra, strain localization and size effect, basic types of material models, techniques of
+algebra, basic types of inelastic material behavior, principles of

 incremental-iterative nonlinear analysis.

 physical motivation, basic equations in one dimension, extension to